 If you are unsure of a suitable preprint server, we recommend discussing possible servers with your co-authors or colleagues in your field.
 ASAP Bio maintains a directory of servers by subject.

-You should not expect a preprint server to request money to deposit or read a preprint.
+A preprint server will not request money to deposit or read a preprint.

 What should I consider before sharing a preprint?

 - Some journals may not accept submissions that have been shared as a preprint.
-Increasingly publishers are explicitly embracing preprints, but we recommend you check with your journal publisher or check a current list of journal and publisher policies
+Check with your journal publisher or a current list of journal and publisher policies

 - Wellcome Trust funded researchers are "strongly encouraged" to post preprints under a CC BY licence on a platform that is indexed in Europe PMC and where there is a "significant public health benefit" such as the COVID-19 and Ebola pandemics are required to publish preprints